Remote Learning Provision

 Application of remote learning plan

-The Remote Education Plan will be applied where there is a whole school closure (with only vulnerable/critical worker children allocated a place) or a full class (bubble) is required to isolate.
 In the event of a whole school closure, or reduced staffing capacity, a pupil’s first day or two of being educated remotely might look different from our standard approach.
 This is while we take all necessary actions to prepare for a longer period of remote teaching.
 This may mean we provide links to external sources, use paper packs or work books.

 Remote teaching and study time each day